 BlackBull Markets Review

-- Based on average spreads we obtained, commissions and fees at BlackBull Markets appear to be in-line with the industry average.
-That said, the broker’s narrow range of 44 tradeable symbols trails the best forex brokers by many thousands of products across global markets.
+- Based on the average spreads we obtained, commissions and fees at BlackBull Markets appear to be in line with the industry average.

 |Offering of Investments|

 BlackBull Markets is considered average-risk, with an overall Trust Score of 74 out of 99.
 BlackBull Markets is not publicly traded, does not operate a bank, and is authorised by one tier-1 regulators (high trust), zero tier-2 regulator (average trust), and zero tier-3 regulators (low trust).
 BlackBull Markets is authorised by the following tier-1 regulators: Financial Markets Authority (FMA) - New Zealand.
 Learn more about Trust Score.

 Offering of investments

 BlackBull Markets offers over 23,000 tradeable symbols, following the launch of its recent share trading app.
 The table below summarizes the different investment products available to BlackBull Markets clients.